bufbuild-ru/docs/docs/reference/protovalidate/rules/bool_rules/index.md

 # Bool rules

-BoolRules describes the constraints applied to `bool` values.
+BoolRules describes the rules applied to `bool` values.
 These rules may also be applied to the `google.protobuf.BoolValue` Well-Known-Type.

 ## const